VoronDesign/VoronUsers/printer_mods/ScramblerUSA/QuickReleaseClips/README.md

 ![](./images/clips.jpg)

-I found Denali's clips too bulky and not really fitting to the overall style of Voron printer, so I designed these.
+I really liked the idea of Denali's clips, but found them too bulky and not really fitting to the overall style of Voron printer, so I designed these.

 ## Parts Required

 None!
-You can even free up a few M8 screws and hammerhead nuts you are currently using.
+You can even free up a few M3x8 screws and hammerhead nuts you are currently using.

 ## Printing